bassmechanik/ac-dashboard/README.md

-# Assetto Corsa Arduino LC-Display Dashboard
+# Assetto Corsa OLED-Display Dashboard

 This piece of software provides the ability to connect an Arduino attached with a LC-Display-Shield to display some game relevant informations in real time.
 This project is currently in it's very beginning.
 The software needs refactoring that will probably happen within the next months.